GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 #### Use the requireUpperBoundDeps enforcer rule

-Dependency conflicts can happen with Maven even when libraries follow [semver](https://semver.org/) because Maven's dependency mediation algorithm can select older versions instead of newer versions, meaning new features will be missing that other libraries depend on.
+Maven's dependency mediation algorithm can select older versions instead of newer versions, meaning new features will be missing that other libraries depend on.
 The `requireUpperBoundDeps` enforcer rule can be used to automatically discover incorrect version selection because it fails the build when an older version is chosen instead of a newer one.

 You can add `requireUpperBoundDeps` to your build like this: